 Depending on where you apply, you may be eligible for other types of LIHEAP benefits as well.
 For example, some states distribute benefits for fans and other cooling devices during a cooling crisis.
 Certain programs also cover weatherization assistance, repairs for furnaces or air conditioners, or improvements to your home’s the energy efficiency.

-You can use an LIHEAP benefit amount table in order to learn which services are offered in your particular state.
+You can use LIHEAP benefit amount tables in order to learn which services are offered in your particular state.
 These tables also list minimum and maximum benefit amounts for each program.
 This can help you to estimate how much you can expect to qualify for.
-To learn more about energy assistance benefits, download our comprehensive guide.
+To learn more about energy assistance benefits, download our free guide.

 Each state is responsible for running its own energy assistance program, using funds from the federal government.
 As a result, the amount you can expect to receive in benefits varies widely.
 In order to serve as many applicants as possible, every state establishes award limits for each of its programs.
 These limits tell you the maximum LIHEAP payment you can qualify for within that state.

 As with LIHEAP eligibility, your individual benefit amount is based on a variety of factors.
 In addition to program limits, your benefit award is based on factors including but not limited to:

 - The state and county you live in.

 - The type of heating and cooling appliances you use.